Myend/myend-tour/README.md

 [![CircleCI](https://circleci.com/gh/pulsardev/vue-tour/tree/master.svg?style=svg)](https://circleci.com/gh/pulsardev/vue-tour/tree/master)

+> Myend Tour is a fork of Vue Tour, following is Vue Tour's documentation.

 > Vue Tour is a lightweight, simple and customizable tour plugin for use with Vue.js.
 > It provides a quick and easy way to guide your users through your application.